• Skip to primary navigation

 Note, I hit all the points I’ve mentioned above:

-5. The strategy here is “we tell stories about old homes.”
-No one does that, but it works.
-You don’t have to explain your entire background here, but you’ve made it pretty clear what it is that you do—you tell stories.
+- The strategy here is “we tell stories about old homes.”
+Very few people do that, but it works.
+You don’t have to explain your entire background here, but you’ve made it pretty clear what you do—you tell stories.

 An elevator pitch is a fantastic tool for marketing.
-It’s also an amazingly efficient way to get clarity on what it is that you’re offering.
+It’s also an amazingly efficient way to get clarity on what you’re offering.

-It’s going to be incredibly difficult for some of you to answer that question, but you’re never going to get high-paying work unless you first figure this piece of the puzzle out.
-No one gives out money for no reason at a loss, least of all businesses that survive on cash flow.
+It’s going to be incredibly difficult for some of you to answer that question, but you’ll never get high-paying work unless you first figure out this piece of the puzzle.
+No one gives out money at a loss, least of all businesses that survive on cash flow.
 The value you provide has to be more than the cost of doing business with you.

 Is it?